pydoit/doit/doc/tutorial_1.rst

 forget
 ------

-``doit`` will look for changes in dependencies, but not changes in your code...
+``doit`` will look for changes in the dependencies, but not for changes in the code that defines the tasks...
-While developing a task it is common to want to force the execution of task after making changes in the code.
+While developing a task, it is common to want to force its execution after making changes to it.

-For example lets change the colors of nodes in graph:
+For example, let's change the colors of the nodes in the graph:

 .. module_to_dot()
 .. literalinclude:: tutorial/tuto_1_1.py